Pressure Treated Lumber

 Be Picky

 As you select the Pressure Treated wood for your project, plan ahead.
 Not only does the grain and pith affect twisting and splitting, but the grade and type of lumber plays a part as well.
 When choosing the grade and type, look for Pressure Treated lumber Grade 1 or higher, and also look for the Kiln Dried After Treatment (KDAT) marking.
-Both of these factors will ensure you have a high quality wood and lower moisture content than is standard.
+Both of these factors will ensure you have a higher quality wood and lower moisture content than is standard.
 In addition, examine each individual piece carefully as you select it.
 Check that the grain is straight and runs parallel to the long face of the board.
-Also, look at the pith, if it is part of a 4X4 or 6X6 piece.
+Also, look at the pith, if it is part of a 4×4 or 6×6 piece.
 The pith is the center of the growth rings, and the inner rings have a tendency to not be as stable.
 Another thing to be aware of is that a piece which includes the pith will be more likely to check.
 If you must buy lumber which has the pith, be sure it is centered and matches on both ends of the piece.

 Final Prep for Use

 After heeding all of the above and you purchase your Pressure Treated lumber, you can do a few more things to ensure that your wood stays on the straight and narrow.
 First, if you did not buy the kiln dried version, you will likely need to allow the PT lumber to dry out a bit before you use it.
 Step one is to paint the ends to prevent moisture from escaping unevenly.
 Next, stack the wood on stickers and add weights to help stabilize it as it dries out.
 The drying process can take several weeks, so plan ahead.
 Also be sure to buy a little more than you will need, as some pieces may twist anyway and will not be usable.
 Finally, if this all seems like too much work, consider using cedar or redwood instead, as they are more stable.
-And don’t forget to cover it all with a New Home Warranty from American eBuilder!

 Sorry, the comment form is closed at this time.